MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### How does it work?

 First, the developer generates an asymmetric key pair: the private key will be used for signing bundles; the public key for bundle signature verification.
-The CodePush cli then uses the private key to sign bundles during `release`, `release-react` and `release-cordova` commands.
+The CodePush CLI then uses the private key to sign bundles during `release`, `release-react` and `release-cordova` commands.
 The public key is shipped with the mobile application.
 Control over the generation and management of keys is in the hands of the developer.

-At the end of release command, the cli computes the bundle's content hash and places this value into a JWT signed with the private key.
-When the codepush plugin downloads a bundle to a device, it checks the `.codepushrelease` file containing the JWT and validates the JWT signature using the public key.
+At the end of release command, the CLI computes the bundle's content hash and places this value into a JWT signed with the private key.
+When the CodePush plugin downloads a bundle to a device, it checks the `.codepushrelease` file containing the JWT and validates the JWT signature using the public key.
 If validation fails, the update is not installed.

 ### Requirements for using this feature

 If you are planning to use this feature you need to do the following:

 1. Produce new binary update including
-   * updated codepush plugin supporting Code Signing
+   * updated CodePush plugin supporting Code Signing
    * configure your code-push sdk to use your public key (please, refer relevant React Native SDK ([iOS](react-native.md#code-signing-setup-ios),  [Android](react-native.md#code-signing-setup-android)) or [Cordova SDK](cordova.md#getting-started) sections for details)

 2. Produce a new CodePush update that targets the new binary version and specifies a `--privateKeyPath` (or simply `-k`) parameter value